daredloco/GitInstaller/README.md

     ]
 }
 ```
-Create an array named "Subfolders" and create an object with the name of the subfolder as key and the files included as value (array)
+Create an array named "Subfolders" and create an object with the name of the subfolder as key and the files included as value (array).
+Afterwards add this file to your zip archive.
+It won't be unpacked!

 ## Licenses